NBC’s ‘Powerless’ Brings DC Comics To The Workplace With New Promo [Video]

 IndieWire reported on Ron Funches joining the Powerless cast in the summer of 2016.
 Funches plays a character aptly named Ron, an I.T. guy who still loves superheroes.
 His optimism should provide a contrast to the more jaded responses to superheroes present in the new promos.
 Funches was most recently on NBC’s Undateable and is a veteran of The Kroll Show, where he was both writer and actor.

-The ensemble is the star of another NBC promo, which is centered around two engineering jokes: designing an anti-rubble umbrella and a “wear bag” which should ideally protect against super-powered violence. (“It’s only good for one use,” Pudi’s character quips in the promo as the bag falls to one swing from a baseball bat.)
+The ensemble is the star of another NBC promo, which is centered around two engineering jokes: designing an anti-rubble umbrella and a “wear bag” which should ideally protect against super-powered violence.

+“It’s only good for one use,” Pudi’s character quips in the promo as the bag falls to one swing from a baseball bat.

-Although details are fuzzy on what kind of superheroes may or may not be dropping into Powerless, the pilot is confirmed to feature characters from Justice League Europe, according to ScreenCrush: Crimson Fox and Jack O’Lantern.
+Although details are fuzzy on what kind of superheroes may or may not be dropping into Powerless, the pilot is confirmed to feature characters from Justice League Europe, Crimson Fox and Jack O’Lantern, according to ScreenCrush.
 The degree to which other characters may appear on the show depends greatly on DC Comics, who have shown reluctance to allow characters from different media (and different television networks) to cross over.

 That may mean actual appearances by recognizable characters will be rare, or it may mean Powerless will be running with the DC Comics D-listers—heroes and villains virtually unrecognizable to anyone not intimately familiar with the company’s extensive lore.